Frequently Asked Questions

 How do I get from the Quito airport to Ibarra?

+If you are traveling with a group coordinated by CRECER we will take care of all of your transportation from your arrival in Quito.
+If you are arrranging your own travel you have options.
 There are two international airports in Ecuador.
 It's easiest to fly into the Quito airport.
-From there, you have a few options.
-We can arrange a driver to pick you up, which costs $90 for up to 10 people.
-If you'd like to spend a few days in Quito before coming to CRECER, it's also relatively easy to navigate the public transportion—you can take a taxi or bus to Terminal Carcelén, (north of Quito) where there are buses every ten minutes to Ibarra.
+We can arrange a driver to pick you up, which costs $55 for a car 2-3 people or $120 for a bus to hold 4-10 people.
+If you'd like to spend a few days in Quito before coming to CRECER, it's also relatively easy to navigate the public transportation—you can take a taxi or bus to Terminal Carcelén, (north of Quito) where there are buses every ten minutes to Ibarra.

 What's transportation like in Ecuador?